 - You can customize the toppings to make each bowl your own.

-- No need to head to a Panera Bread.
+- There's no need to head to a Panera Bread.
 Make this soup easily at home.

-- A great way to use up any potatoes you have on hand.
+- It's a great way to use up any potatoes you have on hand.

 - Thick Cut Bacon - Adds a smoky and salty flavor throughout the soup, giving it texture and lots of flavors.